dash14/v-network-graph-docs/docs/examples/appearance.md

     <td>customId</td>
     <td>
-      When <code>"custom"</code> is specified for <code>type</code>, specify the ID of the marker you created in this setting.
+      When <code>"custom"</code> is specified for <code>type</code>, specify the ID of the marker you created in this config.
     </td>
   </tr>
 </tbody>